 Yet fats naturally occur in dogs’ diets overall, and those found in walnuts can be healthily broken down by your dog.

-From protein, your dog derives energy and muscular development, as well as the means by which to grow to be their best selves when they’re still growing up.
+From protein, your dog derives energy and muscular development, as well as the means to be their best selves when they’re still growing up.

 Protein adds to strength and vitality, and can likewise help those dogs who are getting on in their years to enjoy some boosted energy, even if their aches and pains are growing as they mature.